Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs

 A {\em block} of a graph is a maximal biconnected induced subgraph of that graph.
-Our main result is the following.
+Our main results are the following.

 \begin{theorem} Let $G$ be a connected graph.
+Then $G$ is IPP-extremal if and only if $G$ satisfies one of the following: \begin{enumerate}[(i)] \item all blocks of $G$ are odd complete graphs; \item all blocks of $G$ except one are odd complete graphs, and the unique block of $G$ that is not an odd complete graph is even and IPP-extremal. \end{enumerate} \end{theorem}

-Then $\text{ipp}(G) = |V(G)|-\nu(G)$ if and only if $G$ satisfies one of the following: \begin{enumerate}[(i)] \item all blocks of $G$ are odd complete graphs; \item all blocks of $G$ except one are odd complete graphs, and the unique block $B$ of $G$ that is not an odd complete graph is even and satisfies $\text{ipp}(B) = |V(B)|-\nu(B)$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $G$ be a connected graph.
+Then $G$ is IndPP-extremal if and only if $G$ satisfies one of the following: \begin{enumerate}[(i)] \item all blocks of $G$ are odd complete graphs; \item all blocks of $G$ except one are odd complete graphs, and the unique block of $G$ that is not an odd complete graph is even and IndPP-extremal. \end{enumerate} \end{theorem}